- The incidence rate of polycythemia vera (PV) varies worldwide, ranging from approximately 0.5 to 2.5 new cases per 100,000 people each year.

 - PV is uncommon in individuals younger than 30 years old.

-- PT occasionally occurs in older children but is diagnosed mostly in adult men and women.
+- ET occasionally occurs in older children but is diagnosed mostly in adult men and women.

 - Myelofibrosis affects about two in one million people.